kroma-network/kroma/specs/validations.md

 Only accounts registered as [Validator][g-validator] can submit [output][g-l2-output] to the [L2 Output Oracle](#l2-output-oracle-smart-contract).
-To register as a [Validator][g-validator], you must deposit at least `MIN_BOND_AMOUNT` of ETH into the `ValidatorPool` contract.
+To register as a [Validator][g-validator], you must deposit at least `REQUIRED_BOND_AMOUNT` of ETH into the `ValidatorPool` contract.
-When submitting the output, the validator must bond at least `MIN_BOND_AMOUNT` of Ethereum, which will be unbonded and rewarded to the L2 `ValidatorRewardVault` contract when the output is finalized.
+When submitting the output, the validator must bond Ethereum for `REQUIRED_BOND_AMOUNT`, which will be unbonded and rewarded to the L2 `ValidatorRewardVault` contract when the output is finalized.

 Validator Pool Smart Contract implements the following interface: